 Emergency care for your pet can be expensive due to the amount of diagnostic testing, monitoring, and treatment necessary.
 As a pet owner, it is your responsibility to ensure you can financially care for your pet in a time of crisis.

-It might be easier to plan ahead for unforeseeable circumstances with savings set aside for emergencies, or pet insurance plans.
-Delays in care to avoid emergency fees may put your pet's life at risk, so it's important to take this into consideration when becoming a pet owner.
+It might be easier to plan for unforeseeable circumstances with savings set aside for emergencies, or pet insurance plans.
+Delays in care to avoid emergency fees may put your pet's life at risk, so it's important to consider this when becoming a pet owner.